the-markup/location-data-industry/README.md

 Did we miss any?
 Write to us: [keegan@themarkup.org](mailto:keegan@themarkup.org) and [alfred@themarkup.org](mailto:alfred@themarkup.org)

 # Data
 [location-data-companies.csv](https://github.com/the-markup/location-data-industry/blob/master/location-data-companies.csv) - 26.2 KB.
 48 rows.
-First row is the header.
+First row is the header (CSV).

-[full_company_responses.docx](https://github.com/the-markup/location-data-industry/blob/master/full_company_responses.docx) - 350 KB.
-All of the responses from the companies we reached out to (DOCX).
+[extended_responses_and_quotes.docx](https://github.com/the-markup/location-data-industry/blob/master/extended_responses_and_quotes.docx) - 350 KB.
+Extended responses and quotes from interviews with the companies we reached out to (DOCX).

-[full_company_responses.pdf](https://github.com/the-markup/location-data-industry/blob/master/full_company_responses.pdf) - 142 KB.
-All of the responses from the companies we reached out to (PDF).
+[extended_responses_and_quotes.pdf](https://github.com/the-markup/location-data-industry/blob/master/extended_responses_and_quotes.pdf) - 142 KB.
+Extended responses and quotes from interviews with the companies we reached out to (PDF).

 ## Data Dictionary